Do you want to set up WordPress email tracking on your site?

 Make sure to click the ‘Save Settings’ button before you leave the page.

-Once you’ve set up the plugin and sent out WordPress emails, you can view your email tracking and analytics data.
+Once you have set up the plugin and sent out WordPress emails, you can view your email tracking and analytics data.

 To do this, head over to WP Mail SMTP » Email Log in your WordPress admin panel.